Samvatsari: Customs and Traditions

-Samvatsari and Kshamavaani
+Samvatsari and Kshamavani

-While Samvatsari and Kshamavaani are typically associated with Shwetambar sect and Digambara respectively, there is no major difference between the two days and both are observed as Forgiveness Days.
+While Samvatsari and Kshamavani are typically associated with Śvetāmbara sect and Digambara respectively, there is no major difference between the two days and both are observed as Forgiveness Days.
 Rather, the two are usually used interchangeably.

-However, a major difference between the two is that despite both Samvatsari and Kshamavaani falling on the last day of Paryushan, they are in fact two different days.
+However, a major difference between the two is that despite both Samvatsari and Kshamavani falling on the last day of Paryushan, they are in fact two different days.
 This is because the Paryushan festival for the two sects itself commences on different dates and is of varying duration.